StefzZ8/Rick-n-Morty-characters/README.md

-# Rick and Morty Task
+# Rick n Morty Characters

 This project is a React-based application built using Vite as part of my internship.
 It fetches data about Rick and Morty characters using Apollo Client and supports multiple languages with `react-i18next`.